Three Dog Night - Suitable For Framing

 WEBLINKS: Site Link

-Vocalist Chuck Negron’s eye-opening 1999 autobiography ‘Three Dog Nightmare’ painted a less than complimentary picture of the band and although a big influence on this reviewer, I’m hardly a fanboy when it comes to pop tripe like ‘Joy To The World’ and the unbearable ‘Mama Told Me Not To Come’.
+Vocalist Chuck Negron’s eye-opening 1999 autobiography ‘Three Dog Nightmare’ painted a less than complimentary picture of the band.
+Though a big influence on this reviewer, I’m hardly a fan boy.
+Especially when it came to pop tripe like ‘Joy To The World’ and the unbearable ‘Mama Told Me Not To Come’.

 The Songs

 ‘Suitable For Framing’ was the band’s second album and I think it’s their best.
-Coming off their superb 1968 debut and the massive selling Harry Nilsson penned single ‘One’ under their belts, this record featured no less than three top 10 singles.
+This album comes off their superb 1968 debut.
+It featured the massive selling Harry Nilsson penned single ‘One’.
+Following on, this record features three top 10 singles.

-While this might leave some to believe the band were less than authentic, I find Three Dog Night’s arrangements wonderfully creative and I’d rather have an album of good cover versions than a stack filled with crappy originals.
+Suitable For Framing’ is mostly an album comprised of material from outside writers.
+This might lead some to believe the band were less than authentic.
+I find Three Dog Night’s arrangements wonderfully creative.
+I’d rather have an album of good cover versions than a stack filled with crappy originals.

 In Summary

-Paired with the debut on BGO, ‘Suitable For Framing’ is a CD worth owning as is any ‘best of’ package as well as the two west coast pop albums ‘Ahead Of The Storm’ and Touch Me’ from Cory Wells, both released in 1978.
+Paired with the debut on BGO, ‘Suitable For Framing’ is a CD worth owning as is any ‘best of’ package.
+Not forgetting the two pop albums ‘Ahead Of The Storm’ and Touch Me’ from Cory Wells, both released in 1978.

 Three Dog Night reunited for an out of character Ska influenced 1981 EP ‘It’s A Jungle’ but their better days were over and the oldies circuit was just around the corner.